KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 The key result is:

-- `MTW` signal-MC closure is at the per-mille level for no-shadow and all variable-specific MTW shadow-bin configurations.
+- `MTW` signal-MC closure is at the per-mille level for no-shadow and all MTW shadow-bin configurations tested.
-- `TauPt` signal-MC closure is also at the per-mille level for no-shadow and all variable-specific TauPt shadow-bin configurations.
+- `TauPt` signal-MC closure was also demonstrated at the per-mille level during the diagnostic phase, but the cleaned production script now runs `MTW` only because that is the measured observable.
 - The earlier 10-30% closure failure was not caused primarily by the shadow-bin threshold itself.
 It was caused by unfolding reconstructed signal events that pass the reco selection but do not belong to the nominal truth fiducial phase space.

 The current implementation is therefore a defensible fiducial unfolding treatment: